jm1021/churchofjesuschrist/_posts/2024-03-17-isaiah-bookends.md

 ## The Isaiah Chapter Bookends
-General Conference is soon upon us.
-The prophecies and path are forever being given line upon line until we reach a fullness, even Eternal Life.
+***General Conference is soon upon us***.
+The prophecies and path for us are forever being given line-upon-line until we reach a fullness, even Eternal Life.

-In times of old Jacob and Nephi were providing prophetic teaching and guidance.
-In three weeks, we will gather at the feet of Prophets and Apostles to listen to messages about Jesus, and guidance for us today.
+In times of old Jacob and Nephi were providing prophetic teaching and guidance.  ***In three weeks, we will gather at the feet of Prophets and Apostles to listen to messages about Jesus, and guidance for us today***.

-Oh the Wisdom of God that He has provided a plan from Generation to Generation.
-Recently, I was in the Geneology Library with Sam Ng scrolling through his personal family history back 47 generations, the books of his tribes have yet to be revealed.
+***Oh the Wisdom of God, that He has provided a plan for revelation from Generation to Generation***.

+Recently, I was in the Geneology Library with Sam Ng scrolling through his personal family history back many generations, to the time before Christ.
+Many of the books of his tribes have yet to be revealed.

-But in that same era of 600 BC, we have been blessed to receive the Book of Mormon.
+But, from the dust of that same era, even back to 600 BC, ***we have been blessed to have the Book of Mormon revealed to us***.
+The Infinite Atonement and The Way of Jesus Christ have been revealed, we have those lines and precepts in our lives.

 ### Jacob: The Infinite Atonement
 - [2 Nephi 9:7](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/9?lang=eng&id=p7#p7)